SagarKarmoker/LibraryManage/README.md

 # LibraryManage is a project managed by @SagarKarmoker

-Technologies are goging to to use in this project :
+Technologies are going to to use in this project :

 1. JavaFx
 2. jfoenix